-How to create a Website Specifications for your web future projects
+How to create Website Specifications for your web future projects

-A website specifications is a document that translates the project’s goals into clear objectives and tactics.
-The best website specifications document is short and concise and most of the times just highlights the main design and technical features.
+A website specification is a document that translates the project’s goals into clear objectives and tactics.
+The best website specification documents are short and concise and, most of the time, highlight the main design and technical features.

 What are the steps before creating this document?

-To ensure that everyone is on the same length, in depth discussions and meetings with the client need to take place before and during the design process.
+To ensure that everyone is on the same page, in depth discussions and meetings with you and your team need to take place before and during the design process.

-Starting the project, expectations should be noted down, as well as any other problems that the client has with their existing website - if we are talking about changing it.
-Asking many questions and identifying the customer’s needs during the meetings is extremely useful, since it can save a lot of rework and of course, time.
+At the beginning of the project, expectations should be documented, along with any other problems that you, as a client, have encountered with their existing website.
+Asking many questions and identifying your needs during these meetings is extremely useful, since it can save a lot of work and, of course, time.

-Another key factor is understanding what are your websites’ must-have features from the client’s perspective.
-As an agency, bringing the past experience to the new project and suggesting alternatives can be an advantage.
+Another key factor is understanding what your websites’ must-have features are, from your perspective.
+As an agency, making use of past experiences when working on new projects and coming up with alternatives can be advantageous.

 Using questions to define the goals and objectives of the website is extremely important.
-Why does the client need a website?
+Why do you need a website?
 What are the problems of the existing website?
 What outcomes should be achieved?
 Are the outcomes measurable?
 What is the business need behind the change?

 Content structure overview

-It is likely that the website’s structure will change during the design stage, so having the information written down with the initial architecture can guide your through the process.
-The Information Architecture (IA) or the content structure contains the various parts of your website and it can vary depending the size and complexity of each individual project.
+It is likely that the website’s structure will change during the design stage, so having the information written down, following the initial architecture, can serve as guidance through the process.
+The Information Architecture (IA) or the content structure contains the various parts of your website and can vary, depending on the size and complexity of each individual project.